 It can be tough to talk about something like this.
 But your travel nursing recruiter has your back, even if you’re quitting a travel assignment.
 (Although it's best if you can find another option!)
 The important thing is that you communicate your needs and give notice of your travel nurse contract cancellation.

 By communicating and providing notice to your recruiter and travel nursing agency, you give them time to notify the hospital or healthcare facility and potentially find a replacement.
-On top of that, your nursing recruiter can give you valuable advice and refer you to another travel assignment that may align more with what you want.
+On top of that, your nursing recruiter can give you valuable advice and refer you to other travel assignments that may align more with what you want.

-So, if you want to cancel your contract, first call your recruiter.
+So, if you want to cancel contracts, first call your staffing agency recruiter.
 Having this conversation will allow you to maintain a positive relationship with your nursing recruiter and ensure that your contract cancellation is as smooth as possible.

 Be honest about why you’re ending your contract early